 Get it sorted

 Throwing in a red sock with a load of whites is the classic laundry faux pas, but it does serve to illustrate the importance of sorting your clothes before throwing them in the machine.
-At the most basic level, be sure you separate your laundry into whites (predominantly white or light grey garments), colors (lighter pastel colors) and darks (dark grey, navy, deep red, brown, black).
-Washing these garments together will help preserve their color and will stop darker colors bleeding into lighter items.
+At the most basic level, be sure you separate your laundry into whites (predominantly white or light grey garments), colours (lighter pastel colours) and darks (dark grey, navy, deep red, brown, black).
+Washing these garments together will help preserve their colour and will stop darker colours bleeding into lighter items.

 But if you really want to keep your clothes in tip top condition, take a look at their care labels, which provide a set of symbols indicating how to wash and dry the item.
 The table below gives a brief overview of these, and a suggested washing cycle to match.

 - Machine wash

 - Machine wash, delicate

 - & 13.
 Water temperature 30°C